 - T-slot compatible channels for custom mounting

-- Elgato product compatibility (Stream Deck, Key Light, Facecam)
+- Elgato product compatibility (Stream Deck, Key Light, Facecam, and the XENEON EDGE bracket)

-The monitor stand is a separate purchase.
+The triple monitor stand is a separate purchase.
 It supports triple screens from 27″ to 55″ with a fourth overhead monitor simultaneously.
-Worth noting – the stand is freestanding, which means it’s not attached to the cockpit frame.
-That’s quite a good design choice because it eliminates vibration transfer from the wheelbase to your monitors.
+Worth noting – the stand is freestanding, which means it’s not bolted to the cockpit frame.
+That’s quite a good design choice because it eliminates vibration transfer from the wheelbase through to your monitors.
+If you’ve ever watched a triple-screen rig wobble during heavy FFB clipping, you’ll know why that matters.

 Pricing

 The frame comes in at $799 on its own, $999 with the two-piece seat.
 The triple monitor stand is a separate purchase in the $400-500 range.
 That puts it squarely in the mid-range – more expensive than a basic Playseat or GT Omega, but competitive with aluminium profile rigs from Sim-Lab and Trak Racer.
-The difference is that steel construction handles higher torque loads without needing corner brackets and reinforcement plates.
+The difference is that steel construction handles higher torque loads without needing corner brackets and reinforcement plates bolted on as your direct drive base climbs the torque curve.

 Gaming PCs for Sim Racing

-This is where Corsair’s existing expertise shines.
-The VENGEANCE desktop line has expanded significantly with the RTX 5000 series – you’re now looking at a full stack from RTX 5070 machines up to RTX 5090 flagships at $7,499.
-For sim racing specifically, the GPU is the bottleneck.
-Triple monitors or VR headsets need serious graphics processing, and the RTX 5080 and 5090 are the first GPUs to handle triple 4K at high settings without breaking a sweat.
+This is where Corsair’s existing expertise actually shines for sim racing specifically.
+The VENGEANCE desktop line has expanded with the RTX 5000 series – you’re now looking at a full stack from RTX 5070 machines up to RTX 5090 flagships at $7,499.
+For sim racing, the GPU is the bottleneck.
+Triple monitors at 1440p, triple 4K, or VR headsets like the Pimax Crystal Light all push the GPU hard for a sustained two-hour stretch, and the RTX 5080 and 5090 are the first cards to handle triple 4K at high settings without the framerate dipping into reprojection territory.

 The Flagship: VENGEANCE i8300 (RTX 5090)

 At $7,499, this is the no-compromise option.
 The RTX 5090 handles triple 4K monitors at high settings in ACC and iRacing without breaking a sweat.
-If you’re running a Pimax Crystal or a high-resolution VR headset, this is the level of GPU you need to avoid reprojection artefacts.
+If you’re running a Pimax Crystal or Crystal Light, this is the level of GPU you need to avoid reprojection artefacts in fast direction changes.
 It’s expensive, obviously.
-But sim racers who’ve already spent $3,000+ on a direct drive base, pedals, and cockpit tend to understand that the PC is the foundation everything else depends on.
+But sim racers who’ve already spent $3,000+ on a direct drive base, pedals, and cockpit tend to understand that the PC is the foundation everything else sits on – and that the FFB feel is only as good as the frametime consistency feeding it.

 The Sweet Spot: VENGEANCE a7500 (RTX 5080 + AMD 9800X3D)